Top 10 Adventure Activities to Try in Sri Lanka!

 Best Spots for Rock Climbing in Sri Lanka:

-• Sigiriya Rock: Located in the central Matale District, the Sigiriya Rock is one of Sri Lanka’s most popular tourist destinations.
+• Sigiriya Rock: Located in the central Matale District, Sigiriya Rock is one of Sri Lanka’s most popular tourist destinations.
 The massive rock fortress, also known as Lion Rock, rises 200 meters above the surrounding jungle and offers climbers a challenging ascent with stunning views from the top.

 • Bambaragala Rock: Also known as the ‘Giant’s Table’, Bambaragala Rock is situated in the Uva Province and offers a variety of climbing routes for both novice and experienced climbers.
 With its unusual shape and unique features, this rock formation is a must-visit for any rock climbing enthusiast.